 Fly to Havana and transfer to the Vedado area on the Malecon.
 Settle into a local Hotel and set up the bikes in front of the CAFE RUEDA.

 Our evening meal at a local restaurant will give us an opportunity chat and introduce ourselves.

 An evening stroll in “Old Havana” is always a popular way to spend the rest of the evening

 Depart Havana by bus to Punta Brava, here we visit a local children’s cycling club, before riding along a country back road into the Las Terrazas national park.

-The photograph on the left does not look like a hotel, take my word for it, you will love the rustic aspect and the fact that we are right by a natural swimming hole.
-Dinner in a restaurant and breakfast by the swimming hole.
+The photograph below does not look like a hotel, take my word for it, you will love the rustic aspect and the fact that we are right by a natural swimming hole.
+Dinner and breakfast at the park beside the swimming hole.

 A trip through the mountains on a coffee trail ends at a group of cabins by the Cueva De Los Portales.
 This is the place where Ernesto (Che) Guevara set up military headquarters during the “missile crisis” of October 1962.

 The ride is long for an MTB ride (50k) and we do have shorter 23k ride if you feel you would be more comfortable

 31k or 14k will get us to the quiet village of San Diego De Los Baños and an old American hotel built before the revolution.

 In this time forgotten village we will get a cigar rolling lesson from a retired old man who spent his life at this trade